designstem/projects/colorblindness/index.md

 # <f-note-icon />

-~Find out if any information on your pictures get lost for colorblind people.
+~Find out if any information on your pictures **is not accessible to color vision deficient people**.
 Does it concern important information?
 Would it impair the ability to understand the meaning in part or completely? **Take notes!**~

 </f-inline>
 <f-next-button style="margin:var(--base4) 0" />